Hog-CERN/Hog/docs/01-Getting-Started/01-existingProjects.md

 	);
 ```

-If working within the same library, you can normwally use the "work" library.
+If working within the same library, you can normally use the "work" library.